ehxewri/Project-2/Maketing Campaign/README.md

     - **80/20 split**

 - **Technologies**: Mandatory use of Scikit-learn and at least three of the following:
-  - API requests
+  - API requests - not needed
-  - Matplotlib
+  - Matplotlib - this will be good for a scaterplat
-  - Pandas
+  - Pandas - Marketing_Campaign.ipynb
-  - Pandas plotting
+  - Pandas plotting - we can use this for picking the best n-cluster
   - Prophet
-  - Python
+  - Python - for creatign functions that simplify the code
-  - Time series analysis
+  - Time series analysis - we will not use time series for this dataset